 There’s also a no-pinch magnetic leather strap to make fastening the helmet fast and easy.

 The Little Nutty size is labeled XS, for 48 cm to 52 cm head circumference.
 The Baby Nutty is even smaller.
 It is probably the best infant bike helmet on the market.
 The products come with three sets of foam pads for added customization.

 Your child’s safety, and a boost to your peace of mind, will cost you about $70.
-You’ll pay $20 extra for MIPS.
+For MIPS, you’ll have to pay $20 extra.

 The Z1 MIPS is a meat-and-potatoes, down-to-earth product.
 It keeps your head safe.
-It’s aerodynamic, so it won’t slow you down.
+What makes it the best cycling helmet is that it’s aerodynamic, so it won’t slow you down.
 It’s well ventilated so it keeps your head cool.
 It’s light so it won’t make your neck hurt.

 It’s everything that a bike helmet should be.

 The Z1 has one of the highest ratings on Virginia Tech’s bike helmet safety rankings, earning a five-star rating for “Best Available” safety features.
 For starters, it includes MIPS technology, a protection layer that mimics the rotation of the brain in cerebrospinal fluid on impact.
 This drastically decreases the risk of concussion.

 Another feature that makes the Z1 the best bike helmet for safety is the T-pro temple protection layer.
 You can’t really choose which part of your head will get the brunt of the hit, so it helps to have extra layers of protection.